 - Medical school dean’s letter (MSPE) – (copy acceptable)

 - A letter of recommendation from the Program Director of your Diagnostic Radiology Residency Program.

 - Two additional letters of recommendation from physicians of your choice.

 - Personal statement.

 - USMLE Transcripts: Step 1, 2, 3 (copies acceptable)

 Kwaku Obeng, MD, Neuroradiology Fellowship Program Director

 ATTN: Sally Jones, Medical Education Specialist

-University of Kentucky, College of Medicine, Department of Radiology
+University of Kentucky Medical Center, Department of Radiology

 800 Rose Street, Pavilion H, Room HX-315